Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Introduction

 A simple modification of the above model does exhibit localization, though.
 Assume that one particular site, placed at the origin, is more attractive than the other ones: each time the walker occupies the origin, it stays there for one more time-step with probability $\gamma$ and does the monkey walk with probability $1-\gamma$.
 On the other sites, the walker only performs monkey walk moves.
-This setup mimics an animal that feeds occasionally on a particular resource site, before continuing its motion in a scarce environment.
-In the limit $t\to\infty$, an analytical calculation shows that, in $1d$, a localized solution independent of time exists for any non-zero values of the probabilities $q$ and $\gamma$ \cite{FBGM2017}.
+This setup mimics an animal that occasionally feeds on a particular resource site before continuing its motion in a scarce environment.
+In the limit $t\to\infty$, analytical arguments show that, in $1d$, a localized solution independent of time exists for any non-zero values of the probabilities $q$ and $\gamma$ \cite{FBGM2017}.
 The steady state occupation probability is centered around the resource site and is no longer Gaussian but with exponential tails, which define a finite localization length.
-In other cases, the walk is localized only if $q>q_c$ with $q_c>0$.
-Overall, the description of this phase transition is very similar phenomenologically to the self-consistent theory of Anderson localization, see \cite{FBGM2017,BFGM2019}.
-Extensions of this model to several resource sites exhibit similar features, with an enhancement of localization on the stronger impurities \cite{sepehrinia2025localization}.
+If the underlying Markov process between resetting events is not recurrent, e.g., the walker performs a $1d$ L\'evy flight with an index smaller than unity, or a n.n. random walk in $3d$, the process localizes only if $q>q_c$ with $q_c>0$.
+Overall, the description of this phase transition is very similar phenomenologically to the self-consistent theory of Anderson localization \cite{FBGM2017,BFGM2019}.
+Extensions of this model to several resource sites exhibit similar features, including the enhancement of localization on the stronger impurities \cite{sepehrinia2025localization}.